What Is a Coworking Space?

 Nothing can inspire more than success stories that once upon a time began in a coworking space:

-- **andcards**—Working at a coworking space, Igor Dzhebyan & Ross Khanas discovered that coworking spaces are in abundance of creativity but lack in technology, and embarked on a journey to bridge that gap.
-They created andcards, a powerful automation platform providing seamless workspace management and integrations to simplify communication, access control, billing, and other routines significantly improving UX, which results in rapidly growing coworking space revenue.
+- andcards — Working at a coworking space, Igor Dzhebyan & Ross Khanas discovered that coworking spaces are in abundance of creativity but lack in technology.
+So, they embarked on a journey to bridge that gap.
+They created andcards, the first coworking space management software focused on members.
+The platform offers really revolutionary solutions based on primary members' and managers' needs, significantly improving their experience, which facilitates rapid workspace growth.

 The price of coworking space membership varies from city to city.
 In New York, for example, an average price for a hot desk in a coworking space is $500, while in Ukraine roughly $100 per month.
 The average monthly membership price worldwide is $274 per month, though statistic says that only 53% pay from their own pockets.
 In most cases, a company covers the expense.